-- When you only have a few items on your shopping list, consider walking or riding your bike to the grocery store. - Build a few extra minutes of physical activity into your day by choosing a far-away parking spot. - When you get home, turn on your favorite music and have a dance party while you put away your groceries! - Avoid buying drinks with the following ingredients: sugar, honey, sweetener, syrup (e.g., corn syrup, brown rice syrup), and/or ingredients ending in "ose" (e.g., glucose, dextrose). - Consider purchasing sparkling water, lemons to slice and add to still water, or a box of fruity herbal tea to drink hot or iced they're all tasty, calorie-free alternatives to plain water! - Nonfat and 1% milk and 100% fruit and vegetable juices contain beneficial nutrients and also calories, so think of them as foods that contribute towards your family's diet.
+- Avoid buying drinks with the following ingredients: sugar, honey, sweetener, syrup (e.g., corn syrup, brown rice syrup), and/or ingredients ending in "ose" (e.g., glucose, dextrose). - Consider purchasing sparkling water, lemons to slice and add to still water, or a box of fruity herbal tea to drink hot or iced - they're all tasty, calorie-free alternatives to plain water! - Nonfat and 1% milk and 100% vegetable juices contain beneficial nutrients and also calories, so think of them as foods that contribute towards your family's diet.

-Contact the Clearinghouse for Military Family Readiness at 1-877-382-9185 or www.militaryfamilies.psu.edu for help identifying programs and resources targeting nutrition, physical activity, and screen time!
+Contact 5210 at 5210@psu.edu or www.5210.psu.edu for help identifying programs and resources targeting nutrition, physical activity, and screen time!